IngloriousCoderz/inglorious-engine/packages/react-store/README.md

 **Q: Can I use this with existing react-redux code?**
 A: Yes!
 The `Provider` and `useSelector` are compatible.
 You can gradually migrate to `useNotify`.

-**Q: Should I use eager or batched mode?**
-A: Start with eager (default).
-Switch to batched if you notice performance issues or are building a game/real-time app.

 **Q: Does this work with React Native?**
 A: Yes!
 It works anywhere `react-redux` works.